KubarytTournaments/KubarytCup/Regulations/Regulations_of_Kubaryt_Cup_4.md

 - 2).
 2nd place - PLN 100 + printed mug,
 - 3).
 3rd place - PLN 50.

+0.11 The Committee reserves the right not to admit the selected person to performing Official Functions:

+- 1).
+The person is known to cheat during parties,
+- 2).
+The person is known for high toxitown,
+- 3).
+The person is known for his lack of respect for fair play.

 ## 1. Tournament Format

 1.1 The Tournament is organized through the [Main Communication Channel](https://discord.gg/r6dS4D9edd) and the [Tournament Website](https://www.h3.gg/competitions/v2/81).